Gexkill/sweng2/RASD/src/index.md

 * We should develop a mobile application for clients where clients can make a reservation using the GPS position or by inserting their position. **Keep or remove?**
 * Shared requests are took into account until them don't get accepted by any driver.
 * The clients are not registered in the system, because we need only their name and their position. **SEE REQUIREMENTS** A client is identified by his personal data: name and phone number
-* There are only normal taxis for 4 passengers.
+* There are only normal taxis for only 4 passengers.
 * The registration/deletion by company of a taxi driver is done in the same way of the old system, so we don't have to do this part.
 * We need information only about taxi driver, not about taxi vehicle.
 So we store information only about taxi driver.
 * The system doesn't need client registration, since it requires only identification data and position and since it works like the old system (where every client must say identification data via call).
 The real applications of many cities run in this way. **See description**
-* We assume that if sharing option is selected it is not possible make a reservation for more than one person (it is not possible specify the number of passengers).
 * All taxi drivers of the city are regulated and use this system
 * The client cannot cancel a request
 * We assume that we need a requests queue